rgee0/openfaas-on-digitalocean/README.md

 * size_slug

-These can be found on [Digital Ocean](https://developers.digitalocean.com/documentation/changelog/api-v2/new-size-slugs-for-droplet-plan-changes/)
+These can be found on [DigitalOcean](https://developers.digitalocean.com/documentation/changelog/api-v2/new-size-slugs-for-droplet-plan-changes/)

 or through the API:
 ```sh